 - 1 Choose the Window→I/O command. - 2 From the I/O window's control menu, choose the Define...
-(ALT, -, D) command. - 3 Enter the address in the Address text box. - 4 Select whether the size of the I/O location is a Byte or 16 Bits. - 5 Select whether the I/O location is in Memory or I/O space. - 6 Choose the Set button. - 7 Choose the Close button.
+(ALT, -, D) command. - 3 Enter the address in the Address text box. - 4 Select whether the size of the I/O location is a Byte or 16 Bits. - 5 Choose the Set button. - 6 Choose the Close button.

-The Window→I/O command displays the contents of the specified I/O locations.
+The Window \rightarrow I/O command displays the contents of the specified I/O locations.

 The debugger periodically reads the I/O locations and displays the latest status in the I/O window.
-To prevent the debugger from reading the I/O locations (and updating the I/O window), choose the RealTime $\rightarrow$ I/O Polling $\rightarrow$ OFF (ALT, R, I, F) command.
+To prevent the debugger from reading the I/O locations (and updating the I/O window), choose the RealTime \rightarrow I/O Polling \rightarrow OFF (ALT, R, I, F) command.